Alanb1234/cppAlgoInPython/README.md

-# The power of interoperation between C++ and Pyhton
+# The power of interoperation between C++ and Python

-The aim of this poject is to show how powerful interoperation between C++ and Pyhton can be.
+The aim of this poject is to show how powerful interoperation between C++ and Python can be.

-Pyhton is a powerfujl language but comes at the cost of being slow.
-This project shows how libraries that allow for interpoeration between Python and C++ (boost.pyhton in this case) can be used to create very fast executing python programmes.
+Python is a powerful language but comes at the cost of being slow.
+This project shows how libraries that allow for interoperation between Python and C++ (boost.python in this case) can be used to create very fast executing python programmes.

 In order to show this, C++ algorithms have been wrapped using boost.python libraries then compiled to create a .so file that can be imported by python.
 The runtimes of the wrapped algorithms are compared with algoritims writen in python alone.
 The results usually show that the algorithms that utilize interoperability between C++ and python  are usually faster by an order of magnitude.